kxxt/tracexec/INSTALL.md

 ### Feature Flags

 - `recommended`: This enables the recommended functionalities of tracexec
-    - `seccomp-bpf`: Use seccomp to accelerate ptrace operations.
-(Things are extremely slow if this is turned off.)
     - `ebpf`: eBPF backend that doesn't use ptrace and could be used for system wide tracing
 - `ebpf-debug`: Not meant for end users.
 This flag enables debug logging to `/sys/kernel/debug/tracing/trace_pipe` and some debug checks.
 - `static`: Statically link libelf, zlib and libbpf.